dmolinac/blockchain-developer-bootcamp-final-project/README.md

 ## Instructions

-The development, test and deploy of the contracts and the React Dapp have been performed in Kovan testnet, mainly to be able to integrate with the Chainlink oracle.
+The development, test and deploy of the contracts and the React dApps have been performed in Kovan testnet, mainly to be able to integrate with the Chainlink oracle.

 ### Deployment of contracts